schuups/DSM500_FPR/modulus-baseline/README.md

 # Setup notes

+## Copying what necessary from the modulus codebase
 Files are carefully copied from the original modulus cloned files.
 This is done to select just what is required, thus supporting a consise base for interested readers to explore.

 ```sh